-Components are the building blocks of Modern web architectures.
-Encapsulated and reusable components with focused and well defined APIs, components let developers build software applications better and faster.
+Components are the building blocks of modern web architectures.
+Encapsulated and reusable components with focused and well-defined APIs let developers build more robust software applications more quickly.

-The major frontend frameworks, React, Vue, and Angular all share the concept of using components based architecture to compose state-of-the-art applications.
-Even the browsers themselves are now backing components as an inherent feature by supporting the Web Components standards.
+The major frontend frameworks - React, Vue, and Angular - all share the concept of using component-based architecture to compose state-of-the-art applications.
+Even browsers themselves are backing components as an inherent feature by supporting the Web Components standard.

 At the same time, Version Control Systems (VCS) and package managers are still revolving around the concept of projects.
 Each project is a single VCS repository and requires a substantial overhead.
 As a result, organizations are aggregating multiple components, and sometimes multiple projects, into a single VCS repository.

-Inside a repository, all files are made equal.
-There is no semantic definition of a component, aside from conventions of directories and files names.
+Inside of a repository, all files are considered equal.
+There is no semantic definition of a component aside from conventions of directories and filenames.

 Bit adds the mapping between the component as a logical unit with a defined and specific functionality and the files that comprise this functionality.